-Duration F – You have the equivalent of a minimum of 4 full-time courses or 8 half courses.
+- Duration F – Used when you have the equivalent of a minimum of 4 full-time courses or 8 half courses.
 Two consecutive semesters are grouped together as “full-time”.

-Duration H – For attendance in a single semester, a minimum of 4 half courses is required.
+- Duration H – Used for attendance in a single semester, a minimum of 4 half courses is required.

-Where course grades/lengths must be extracted from a grouping/duration to make up the 20 course grades/lengths required, the average of the next grouping/duration of ORPAS GPA values will be used.
-ORPAS does not separate semesters, and so if an average must be used, it is from the fall and winter durations combined, as this is considered an academic year.
+We do not separate semesters, so if an average must be used, it is from the fall and winter durations combined, as this is considered an academic year.

 We calculate the cumulative average by adding all the course lengths and converted grades and dividing the total course lengths into the total ORPAS values from the conversion table.